rishabh-gurbani/SnakesAndLadders/README.md

 X:[1, 3, 4] \
 O:[2, 5, 6] \
 Instead, storing the all information in the board was compact, and closer to the domain.\
-    ii. **Representing the board status with a map:** \
+    ii. **Representing the board status with an object:** \
-Storing the current position of both players in a Map. \
+Storing the current position of both players in an object. \
 player: playerPosition \
 This saves us from having a sparse array. \
 Storing all the previous moves of the players, is not particularly helpful for the core